 It's easy to get answers about health and nutrition!
 Just send your question by email to firstname.lastname@example.org and Dr. Harlan will respond to selected questions of general interest.
 Answers will be posted in the Ask Dr. Gourmet newsletter (sign up now!) and archived in the Ask Dr. Gourmet section of the website.

 Chocolate starts as cocoa powder and there's great evidence that consumption of cocoa is healthy.
-Results suggest that antioxidant substances such as polyphenols derived from cocoa powder may contribute to a reduction in LDL cholesterol, an elevation in HDL cholesterol, and the suppression of oxidized LDL.
+Results suggest that antioxidant substances such as polyphenols derived from cocoa powder may contribute to a reduction in LDL cholesterol (the bad cholesterol), an elevation in HDL cholesterol (the good cholesterol), and the suppression of oxidized LDL.
 The oxidized form of LDL cholesterol has been linked to increased risk of heart disease.

 All of that said, should you eat chocolate to help prevent disease?
 Should you spend extra money and consume more calories?
 I don't think so.
-If you are going to have something sweet, great quality chocolate is a good choice but it's not necessary to eat chocolate to get great antioxidants.
-And it's not necessary to purchase expensive products like this one.
+If you are going to have something sweet, great quality chocolate is certainly a good choice, but it's not necessary to eat chocolate to get great antioxidants.
+And it certainly isn't necessary to purchase expensive products like this one.

-I found the web site of the product you mention and while their product seems OK there are a few things that should make you ask questions.
-The first is their comparison of the difference of cost in getting the same amount of antioxidants from vegetables -- $7.41 for 2 1/2 lbs. of mixed veggies vs. 3 of their chocolate squares.
-While this might be true there's so much more that you get from all those veggies.
-The veggies will fill you up, offer a lot of fiber and tons of other vitamins and minerals.
+I found the website of the product you mention, and while their product seems OK for what it is - chocolate - there are a few things that should make you ask questions.
+The first is their comparison of the difference of cost in getting the same amount of antioxidants from vegetables: $7.41 for 2 1/2 lbs. of mixed veggies vs. 3 of their chocolate squares.
+While this might be true, you get a lot more from those veggies than just antioxidants.
+The veggies will fill you up and offer a lot of fiber along with tons of other vitamins and minerals.

-As to their claims of helping with inflammation this is not the sort of anti-inflammatory property that will help you with joint pain (at least not to any significant degree).
+As to their claims of helping with inflammation, this is not the sort of anti-inflammatory property that will help you with joint pain (at least not to any meaningful degree).